 Severe Weather Awareness Week

-Minnesota Severe Weather Awareness Week is April 8th through 12th, 2019.
+Minnesota Severe Weather Awareness Week was April 13th through 17th, 2020.
 Severe Weather Awareness Week is designed to teach and remind Minnesotans about weather hazards and practice your emergency plans in case of severe weather and tornadoes.